Angus Council is now managing the issuing and selling of wildfowling permits for Montrose Basin Local Nature Reserve.

 Wildfowling record

-You should complete an entry for each flight which you attend.
-The information supplied is our main indication of the extent to which the wildfowling area is being used, and of the success of wildfowlers.
+The information supplied in your bag return is our main indication of the extent to which the wildfowling area is being used, and of the success of wildfowlers.
+This data illustrates the sustainability of wildfowling at the basin.

-Wildfowlers - what you can shoot
+Quarry - what you can shoot

 The permit allows you to shoot certain geese, ducks and wader species subject to the provision of Schedule 2, Part 1 of the Wildlife and Countryside Act 1981.